 Methodology

 Three districts in Andhra Pradesh, NTR, Prakasam, and Kurnool, were chosen as the study's locations.
-For the purpose of comparing FPO, contract, and non-contract farmers, three villages were selected from one block in each district.
+To compare FPO, contract, and non-contract farmers, three villages were selected from one block in each district.
 Non-contract farmers were selected at random from each village at a rate of fifteen per village and forty-five from three villages, whereas FPO and contract farmers were chosen at random from a list supplied by processing enterprises.
 Thus, a random selection procedure was used to choose 135 sample farmers.
 The primary data was collected during the period of 2023-24.

 Adoption index

-The good agricultural practices adoption index shaped by Sharma (2002) was employed.
+The good agricultural practices adoption index, shaped by Sharma (2002), was employed.
 Three three-point continuums—full, partial, and nil—with numerical scores of 3, 2, and 1—were used to measure adoption.
 The average score for a certain technology was calculated using the adoption index.
 The average score was divided by the highest possible score on a particular practice, then multiplied by 100 to arrive at the final result.

 Respondents’ score Adoption index = 100